Dresovense/orange3-textable/docs/doc/widgets/text_files.rst

 In :ref:`figure 2 <text_files_fig2>`, we can see that two files are imported and that each is provided with an annotation whose key is *author*.
-The first file associates value *Dickens* with this key and is encoded in utf-8; the second one has value *Fitzgerald* and is encoded in iso-8859-1 (METTRE A JOUR LE TEXTE SELON LA CAPTURE D'ECRAN!!).
+The first file associates value *shakespeare* with this key and is encoded in utf-8; the second one has value *dickens* and is encoded in iso-8859-1.

 The first buttons on the right of the imported files' list enable the user to modify the order in which they appear in the output segmentation (**Move Up**